 Before placing the truck back on the model, I installed the new S-Helper Service couplers.
-The car is already set up to take the screws for the coupler (as well as the Kadee S-scale coupler).
+The car is already set up to take the screws for the coupler (or, alternatively the Kadee S-scale coupler).
 I found it easiest to install the two screws on the outside edges first.
 The center screw is seen on the car's floor, and the new truck shim is already in place in this photo.

 Next, I installed the center screw.
 If you look closely at the photo, you may see that the center screw isn't all the way down.
 If you tighten it too much, the coupler will not move freely.
 Also, I found I needed to loosen the screw just a bit more so that the coupler would return back to its center position.

-Update: I have decided that the HO-scale Proto Max couplers are going to be my fleet standard.
-The next photo shows that coupler installed.
-Note that I use only the center screw.
+For a good number of years, these oversized HO-scale couplers were my standard for my fleet.
+This photo shows that coupler installed on this box car.
+Note that I used only the center screw.
 In a heavy crash, the coupler can move, but most of the time, it stays put.
 For some of my cars I have put a drop of superglue in the back of the coupler where it meets the floor of the car.